LukeDowell/flash-chords/README.md

 Some stuff is coming to mind, not sure if I have thought or written about this before.
 If we have a BPM, what does it mean to play a "successful" voicing?
 Maybe a time window around the "perfect" time that someone should play a note?

+## 02/09/2023

+I have hit a bit of a block recently with `InteractiveStaff`, I haven't been sure how I want to go about it.
+I think I am going to try having it be a component that gets created, "plays out", and returns a final result via a callback.
+I am hoping that style lends itself well for code reusability across the different kinds of practice sessions I want to create.

+Not totally sure how it'll feel in terms of interacting with the UI while sitting at a piano, I should keep in mind that having to turn and use a mouse or keyboard or whatever might be a little annoying.
+Maybe some UI prompts that indicate to the user they can pause / play / restart with certain key combinations?